sdysch/DyschSallingWedding/travel/index.md

 * Travel 2 stops (about 4 minutes) and get off at Marienlyst Station
 * The walk is about 5 mins
 	* See the below photo and links from further travel information
+* If you wish to take a taxi, they are at the front of the station facing the water and ferries
+	* **Note**, Uber is illegal in Denmark, so do not attempt to use it

 #### Tram directions from Helsingør station<a name="tram"></a>
 <figure>